7 Psychological Books Like Girl In Pieces

 6. Take a Hint, Dani Brown (The Brown Sisters)

-Take a Hint is an LGBT romance with a mental-health story like Girl In Pieces.
+Take a Hint is an LGBT romance with a mental health story like Girl In Pieces.
 The story follows Dani and Zaf.
 Dani is a teacher at a university, and she’s a graduate student teaching.
 Zaf is the security guard in the building, and they have a good friendship.
 Zaf is always flirting with Dani, but Dani doesn’t pick up on that from the beginning.
 There is an incident where Dani gets stuck in an elevator during a fire drill, and Zaf rescues her and carries her out fireman style.
 Someone takes a video of it, and it goes viral.
 They decide to start fake dating from this.

-I love when fake dating starts to turn into a real romance.
+I love it when fake dating starts to turn into a real romance.
 Zaf does struggle with anxiety in this, and I love how his anxiety was interspersed with the story.
 It never felt this overall heaviness hanging over the story, but it popped up in certain situations as anxiety does.
 Especially it’s when he’s about to give an interview on a radio show and has a panic attack outside, and Dani is there for it.

 Author: Talia Hibbert